MikeyMike007/Responsive-websites/README.md

 }
 ```

-### Collapsing margins
+### collapsing margins

-Something about the how css adds upp margins between two boxes.
+something about the how css adds upp margins between two boxes.

-### Images
+### images

-Set the width or height to what is specified in the html tag, use:
+set the width or height to what is specified in the html tag, use:

 `.post-img { width: 100%; height: auto;}`

-The `width: 100%` is making the width of the pciture dynamic.
+the `width: 100%` is making the width of the pciture dynamic.

-### Centering our page
+### centering our page

-Add container of what you want to center line `<div class="container">`.
+add container of what you want to center line `<div class="container">`.
-Add following in the css `.container {width: 700px}; margin-left: auto; margin-right: auto;}` This centers the page and is dynamic.
+add following in the css `.container {width: 700px}; margin-left: auto; margin-right: auto;}` this centers the page and is dynamic.

-### Different types of boxes
+### different types of boxes

-- Inline boxes: Dont create any vertical space outside the element i.e. the
+- inline boxes: dont create any vertical space outside the element i.e. the
-  margin: i.e. `nav a: link {margin: 20px; }` wont work since it does not create any vertical space.
-The padding will
+  margin: i.e. `nav a: link {margin: 20px; }` wont work since it does not create any vertical space. the padding will
-  indeed work since it is inside the box i.e. `nav a:link {padding: 20px;}`.
-To
+  indeed work since it is inside the box i.e. `nav a:link {padding: 20px;}`. to
-  change it to an block level element with `nav a:link {margin:20px; padding:20px; display: block;}`.
-This will get the `margin` to work..
+  change it to an block level element with `nav a:link {margin:20px; padding:20px; display: block;}`. this will get the `margin` to work..

-- Block level elements:
+- block level elements:

-- Inline block element: Combination of inline element and box element e.g. `nav a: link {margin-top:30px; display:inline-block;}`
+- inline block element: combination of inline element and box element e.g. `nav a: link {margin-top:30px; display:inline-block;}`

-- Images are inline-block elements.
+- images are inline-block elements.

-### Absolute positioning
+### absolute positioning

-If you want to add a **Like Button** in the botton of the page (right).
-You can
+if you want to add a **like button** in the botton of the page (right). you can
 first add a `<button>` tag in the html code then in the css code you can
 specify: `button { position: absolute; bottom: 50px; right: 50px;}` and then in
-the body you can add `body {position:relative;}`.
-You can also put the
+the body you can add `body {position:relative;}`. you can also put the
 `relative` position in a container.

-Should only be used for single elements.
+should only be used for single elements.

-### Pseudo elements
+### pseudo elements

-Style first letter in `<h1>` directly from css:
+style first letter in `<h1>` directly from css:

 ```css
 h1::first-letter {